A Short History of the Bearded Christ

 When early Christians finally did start painting Jesus, they borrowed heavily from the visual language of the people who according to the Gospel had crucified him in the first place : the Romans.

 Ancient roman depiction doesn't show a bearded, suffering man.
 It shows a beardless, athletic, curly-haired youth.
 Sometimes he’s the "Good Shepherd," carrying a lamb over his shoulders, looking remarkably like the Greek gods which the romans tried to along with their own pagan deities.
 Sometimes, as you can see in the spectacular mosaics of Ravenna, Italy, he is the "Warrior Christ."
 He is dressed in the imperial purple of a Roman Emperor, triumphantly stepping on the necks of lions and serpents.
 He looks like a Roman hero because, to the people of that time, that was what power and salvation looked together.
-As father richard rohr puts it Christianity became complicit with empire.
+As the Franciscan priest Father Richard Rohr puts it Christianity became complicit with empire.

 The Face Takes Shape